pranavitholeti/pdf-to-json-converter/README.md

 # 📄 PDF to JSON Converter using Python

-A Python project to extract tabular data from PDF files and convert it into structured JSON format.
+This project focuses on extracting information from a  PDF and converting it into a structured JSON format.
+While working with the PDF, it was observed that directly converting tables into rows causes several issues such as data loss, incorrect column mapping, and missing instructions.
+To avoid these problems, this project generates a document-aware intermediate JSON representation that preserves the structure and logic of the original PDF.

 ---

 ## ➥ OBJECTIVE

-This project reads a PDF file containing tables and converts the tabular data into JSON format.
+The objective of this project is to:

+1. Extract tabular and non-tabular data from a PDF file

+2. Preserve section context and question numbers

+3. Capture instructions

+4. Avoid silent data corruption caused by merged or missing cells

-The generated JSON can be easily used for data analysis, storage, or further processing.
+The final JSON output is designed to be reliable and suitable for further processing or validation.

 ---